Physician CEPS Exams

 The IBHRE Test Writing Committee and the National Board of Medical Examiners designed the Certified Electrophysiology Specialist - Adult (CEPS-A and Certified Electrophysiology - Pediatric (CEPS-P) certification exams.
 In order to maintain certification, certified professionals must complete Verification of Continuing Education once every five years and recertify by re-examination once every ten years.

 IBHRE's Board of Directors, at its annual meeting on May 9, 2018, made the decision that the Physician CEPS exam would be given every other year.
-After the October 17, 2018 exam, the next exam date will be in October 2020.
+The next exam date will be in October 2020.

 About the Exam: